Hossam-Osama559/where_are_you/README.md

-this simple website consist only of one page that the i make to help me to track to position of the train instead of going to the station early and wait a long time till the train arive
+this simple website consist only of one page that i make to help me to track the position of the train instead of going to the station early and wait a long time till the train arive

-so it works by putting the trainid that i wanna to track and someone else already in the train will put the trainid and choace to volunteer with its location
+so it works by putting the train id that i wanna to track and someone else already in the train will put the train id and select to volunteer with its location

 and using the browser api to give the current locaion of  the person that vlounteer with this every second and send it to the server through a websocket connection